aindot/extra_rules/README.md

+# What It Dose
-# A package that include extra rules for Laravel, Kuwait Civil ID validation, ISBN10, ISBN13 and more in development.
+A package that include extra rules for Laravel, the following are the validation rules that are in development or have been developed.

-I focus on calculated methods, ISSN, ISMN, IMEI, Simcard validations are on the way.
+[X] Kuwaiti Civil ID Validation.
+[X] ISBN10 Validation.
+[X] ISBN13 Validation.
+[] IMEI Validation.
+[] ICCID.

 ## Installation